A Unified Deep Learning Framework for Motion Correction in Medical Imaging

-Deep learning-based motion correction techniques have seen widespread application across various imaging modalities, with significant developments in two primary areas: i) A major focus on Magnetic Resonance Imaging (MRI), including functional MRI (fMRI), T1, T2, and diffusion-weighted MRI, and quantitative MRI.
-These models are extensively studied due to their broad applicability and substantial impact in the field, covering a wide range of clinical scenarios. ii) Motion correction for other modalities, such as ultrasound and positron emission tomography (PET), and Computed Tomography (CT) where advancements and methodologies are also being explored, though to a lesser extent compared to MRI.
+Deep learning-based motion correction techniques have seen widespread applications across various imaging modalities, with significant developments in two main areas: i) A major focus on MRI, including structural, functional, diffusion, and quantitative MRI.
+These models are extensively studied due to their broad applicability and substantial impact in the field, covering a wide range of clinical scenarios. ii) Motion correction for other modalities, such as ultrasound, positron emission tomography (PET), and Computed Tomography (CT) where advancements and methodologies are also being explored.

-Learning-based motion correction in MRIs focuses on two key approaches: i) image-based motion correction and ii) techniques using k-space data.
-Image-based methods target motion correction by processing reconstructed MRI images with deep neural networks, such as Convolutional Neural Networks (CNNs)~\cite{salehi2018real,evan2022keymorph} and other deep learning architectures~\cite{wang2024spaer,wang2024joint,moyer2021equivariant,xu2022svort}.
-These approaches often employ convolutional encoder-decoder structures, leveraging downsampling and upsampling for feature extraction and reconstruction~\cite{haskell2019network,schlemper2017deep}.
-Advanced models like U-Nets, recurrent networks, and transformers handle temporal dependencies and spatial relationships~\cite{singh2020deep,lyu2021cine,xu2022svort,xu2023nesvor,wang2024spaer}.
+Learning-based motion correction in MRI focuses on two key approaches: i) image-based motion correction and ii) techniques using k-space data.
+Image-based methods target motion correction by processing reconstructed MRI images with deep neural networks, such as Convolutional Neural Networks (CNNs)~\cite{salehi2018real,evan2022keymorph} and other deep learning architectures~\cite{wang2024joint,wang2024spaer,moyer2021equivariant,xu2022svort}.
+These approaches often employ convolutional encoder-decoder networks, leveraging downsampling and upsampling for feature extraction and reconstruction~\cite{haskell2019network,schlemper2017deep}.
+Advanced models like U-Nets, recurrent neural networks, and transformers have been proposed to handle temporal dependencies and spatial relationships~\cite{singh2020deep,lyu2021cine,xu2022svort,xu2023nesvor,wang2024spaer}.
 Additionally, prior-assisted methods improve correction by incorporating supplementary data such as multi-contrast or dynamic images, enhancing performance through architectures that integrate this information~\cite{chatterjee2020retrospective,al2023knowledge}.
 These methods offer robust solutions by combining motion correction with other learning-based tasks, ultimately improving MRI reconstruction quality, e.g.~\cite{xu2023nesvor}.

 K-space-based motion correction methods, on the other hand, leverage raw k-space data with MR reconstruction to mitigate motion artifacts through deep learning techniques.
 These include deep neural networks for noise-resilient motion correction and motion parameter estimation~\cite{kuzmina2022autofocusing+,hossbach2023deep,eichhorn2024physics}, and methods that combine motion detection with traditional reconstruction~\cite{singh2022joint}.
 One approach targets artifacts by detecting motion directly from k-space images and data using CNNs~\cite{cui2023motion}, while others use temporal information~\cite{seegoolam2019exploiting} or end-to-end motion models to enhance reconstruction quality and reduce acquisition times~\cite{qi2021end}.
 Additionally, generative models and implicit neural representations (INRs) offer subject-specific solutions to handle unique motion characteristics~\cite{huang2023neural,spieker2023iconik}.